Templemead was built in c1990 on the site of an old glove factory.

-However, due to the determination and hard work of William, Leslie and several faithful members of their staff, the business built up again to full capacity, and by the early 1930s this success was marked by the opening of a new factory at Dagenham.
-During the Second World War the major part of the production was special electrically heated gloves for the British and American Air Forces.
+However, due to the determination and hard work of William, Leslie, and several faithful members of their staff, the business built up again to full capacity, and by the early 1930s, this success was marked by the opening of a new factory at Dagenham.
+During the Second World War, the major part of the production was given over to special electrically heated gloves for the British and American Air Forces.

-Leslie's three sons returned from war service to the business in 1948 and an additional factory was built adjoining the Witham factory (pictures at the time of imminent demolition below), and later two more factories were built incounty Durham.
+Leslie's three sons returned from war service to the business in 1948 and an additional factory was built adjoining the Witham factory (pictured at the time of imminent demolition below), and later two more factories were built in County Durham.